arangodb/docs/3.7/aql/functions-array.md

 Replace the element at *position* in *anyArray* with *replaceValue*.

-It is allowed to specify a position beyond the upper array boundary:
-- *replaceValue* is appended if *position* is equal to the array length
-- if it is higher, *defaultPaddingValue* is appended to *anyArray* as many times as needed to place *replaceValue* at *position*
-- if no *defaultPaddingValue* is supplied in above case, then a query error is raised

 - **anyArray** (array): array with elements of arbitrary type
 - **position** (number): the position of the element to replace.
 Positions start at 0.
 Negative positions are not supported.